ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 The `yarn run manual` task accepts the following options:

 * `--files` &ndash; Specifies test files to run.
 See the [Rules for using the `--files` option](#rules-for-using-the-files-option) section.
-* `--language="pl"` &ndash; The main language build in into all test editors, passed to the [CKEditor&nbsp;5 translations plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations).
+* `--language="pl"` &ndash; The main language built into all test editors, passed to the [CKEditor&nbsp;5 translations plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations).
 Check out the {@link features/ui-language UI language guide} to learn more.
 If unspecified, `'en'` is passed to the test runner.
 * `--additional-languages="ar,pl,..."` &ndash; Specifies extra languages passed to the [CKEditor&nbsp;5 translations plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations).
 Check out the {@link features/ui-language UI language guide} to learn more.
 * `--debug` (alias `-d`) &ndash; Allows specifying custom debug flags.
 For example, the `--debug engine` option uncomments the `// @if CK_DEBUG_ENGINE //` lines in the code.
 Note that by default `--debug` is set to `true` even if you did not specify it.
 This enables the base set of debug logs (`// @if CK_DEBUG //`) which should always be enabled in the testing environment.
 You can completely turn off the debug mode by setting the `--debug false` option.
 * `--port` &ndash; Specifies the port for the server to use.
 Defaults to `8125`.
 * `--identity-file="/path/to/file.js"` (alias `-i`) &ndash; Path to the file containing the license key(s) for closed–source features.
-* `--dll` &ndash; An optional flag that allows creating the DLL builds automatically without asking user for confirmation.
+* `--dll` &ndash; An optional flag that allows creating the DLL builds automatically without asking the user for confirmation.
 If `true` (meaning that the `--dll` flag is provided), DLL builds are created automatically if they are required by test files.
-You can negate the logic to never create DLL builds and not ask user by providing the `--no-dll` flag.
-Defaults to `null`, so user will be asked for confirmation.
+You can negate the logic to never create DLL builds and not ask the user by providing the `--no-dll` flag.
+Defaults to `null`, so the user will be asked for confirmation.
 * `--disable-watch` &ndash; It is enabled by default when there are no `--files` specified.
 This is due to high RAM memory usage when running watchers on all files.
 Disabling watch mode causes the files to no longer be rebuilt automatically when changed.

 It starts the server available at [http://localhost:8125](http://localhost:8125).